Best Management Tips for Automotive

 - Spent aqueous and other non-hazardous solutions may be hazardous after use due to elevated concentrations of heavy metals or toxic organic substances.
 You will probably need to sample and test the spent solution(s) for hazardous waste.
 If determined to be a regulated hazardous waste, then manage it accordingly.
-Contact NDEQ Hazardous Waste Compliance Assistance if you have questions
+Contact NDEE Hazardous Waste Compliance Assistance if you have questions.

 - Solvent discoloration does not necessarily mean the end of the solvent’s usefulness.
 Do not pour used cleaning solution on the ground, in a storm drain, septic tank, or dry well.
 Change solution only when necessary.